apnadkarni/blt/man/datatable.rst

   Returns the names of the traces currently registered.
 This includes cell, row, and column traces.
-If one of *pattern* arguments are present, then any of the trace name matching one of the patterns is returned.
+If one of *pattern* arguments are present, then any of the trace name matching one of the patterns is returned. *Pattern* is a glob-style pattern.

 *tableName* **trace row** *row* *how* *command*